The Diabolical Duo

 Standing in his tighty-whities and white t-shirt, Dad’s minimal physique and lanky skinny legs, did not necessarily pose a threatening figure, but I knew he was scary nonetheless.
 You could sense his annoyance.

 Dad barked again at the figure through the window, “Who the hell is that?”
 To see Earl clearer, he would have to open the door.
 The only thing separating him from Earl would be the flimsy screen door.
 I counted on his curiosity to take over his sensibility.
 I swung one of Earl’s floppy arms at the door.

-“Now Robert John.
-Play the sounds.”, I whispered loudly as I could.
+“Now Robert John!”, I whispered loudly as I could.
 I could hear the click as Robert John pressed the play button on the cassette recorder.
 Spooky whines started to echo throughout the garage, as I choreographed Earl’s erratic movements to the recorded moans.

 “Who the hell is that?
-Is that one of you kids?” inquired my Dad as the door swung open, “Go to bed.”
+Is that one of you kids?”, grumbled my Dad as the door swung open, “Go to bed.”
 Earl took a massive swing with his limp against the screen door.
 “Hey now, be careful.
 That’s a new screen.”

-The recorders speaker continued wailing out low quality annoyances for the next thirty seconds but it seemed like eternity.
-I made Earl jump and jive, back and forth as the sounds only served to annoy rather than invoke fear in my father.
-Then without warning, the wails began spiraling down in volume into a barely audible death moan.
+The recorder speakers continued to bellow low quality annoyances for thirty seconds but it seemed like eternity.
+I made Earl jump and jive, back and forth, as the echoed wails only served to annoy my father rather than invoke any fear, shock or awe.
+Then without warning, the banshee sounds began spiraling in pitch and volume; down to a barely audible death moan.